 Bombardier Eyes Emerging Markets in Asia

 For years Bombardier Commercial Aircraft claimed a modest level of sales success in Asia, selling 297 airplanes over the years to 38 operators.
-But its performance there has proved uneven, and the company traditionally has depended on strongholds in North America and Europe for the majority of its revenues.
+But its performance there has proved uneven, and the company traditionally has depended on strongholds in North America and Europe for most of its revenues.
 Unfortunately for the Canadian manufacturer, what once stood as the world’s two biggest markets for regional aircraft have become saturated.

 Consequently, Bombardier’s failure to forcefully penetrate emerging markets has cost it a once dominant position in the segment.
 It now must play catch-up, prompting it to turn more of its attention to places such as China and India, where, until recently, it had woefully underperformed.